patient-31/patient-31/README.md

 - 👋 Hi, I’m @patient-31 also known as Daniel Haddington
-- 🌱 I’m going to be going to SAE University Online in 2025
+- 🌱 I’m going to SAE University Online in 2025
 - 📫 How to reach me ... [haddingtondaniel5@icloud.com]
 - 😄 Pronouns: ...
 That dude over there.
 - ⚡ Fun fact: ...
 Im a bit too insane.